1992 famine in Somalia: UNITAF and UNOSOM II (December 1992 – March 1995)

 By the time of the large scale military intervention in December 1992, the famine had peaked and was in decline, though food insecurity was still in an issue.
 By November 1992, the food situation in Somalia had already improved dramatically, and mortality rates had fallen sharply.
 Rony Brauman, who was the president of Doctors Without Borders in 1992, criticized Secretary-General Ghali for improperly using the organization's data on IDPs.
 He accused Ghali of extrapolating this data to the entire Somali population, thereby exaggerating the extent of the famine.
 Brauman observed that when the large international military coalition arrived in Somalia in December 1992, Somali-led convoys from Mogadishu, which were unprotected and delivered 400 tons of food, received minimal media coverage.
 In contrast, just 20 kilometers away, heavily armed US military aid convoys transporting only 20 tons of food were swarmed by hundreds of journalists and TV crews.
 The Somali convoys were observed to be markedly more cost-efficient in distributing Red Cross aid compared to the military counterparts.

 By early 1993 food prices had fallen well below production costs and farmers in the riverine areas reported grain stores full from previous unsold harvests.
 Despite the significant improvement in mortality due to the resumption of agricultural production and international aid, death rates in southern Somalia were still above normal.
 According to the Refugee Policy Group NGO, approximately 10,000 of the 100,000 saved by foreign aid had been rescued following the deployment of U.S. and international troops during December 1992's Operation Restore Hope.
 A US government commissioned report aligns with these figures claiming an estimated 10,000-25,000 saved following the December 1992 intervention.'

 Effect of looting

-Estimates of the amount of food aid looted greatly vary, ranging from 10-80%.
+Estimates of the amount of food aid looted greatly vary, ranging from 10 to 80%.

 The Red Cross, the primary distributor of aid in Somalia, claimed that 10-15% of food aid deliveries were "unaccounted losses", which is often wholly conflated with looting.
 Professor Alex de Waal noted this was an optimistic assessment and that the number was likely higher, but asserted that much of what was counted in the figure was not hijackings or robberies.
 A significant portion of the food considered under the umbrella of an "unaccounted loss" was actually given up through agreements between the ICRC and its 24,000 employees/subcontractors in Somalia, who were usually paid in food.
 When food was stolen it was often through non-violent means such as the registration of "ghost kitchens" or "ghost villages" that did not exist.